ovh/docs/pages/platform/ai/cli_17_how_to_cli_data_notebooks/guide.en-sg.md

 Once you have some data that you want to save (a trained neural network in this example), you can simply write it to the `/workspace/neural-networks` folder.

-This folder will be uploaded to your Object Storage when you will stop your notebook.
+This folder will be uploaded to your Object Storage when you stop your notebook.
 As long as your notebook is in the `STOPPING` state, this means that the upload is still in progress.
 Once the state changes to `STOPPED`, it means all the data were uploaded to your Object Storage.

 ## Attach a public Git repository

-If Python code, notebooks or other files are available on a public GitHub repository, you can attach it to your notebook with the `--volume` option.
+If Python code, notebooks or other files are available on a public GitHub repository, you can attach them to your notebook with the `--volume` option.
 To be able to edit it and make changes easily, use the read-write permission (shorten by: `rw`).

 The command is as follows: